SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, cyber dreams unfold
-In silicon halls, where shadows roam
+In silicon halls, where humans dare not hold
-A future dawned, where machines call home
-Echoes of humanity, fade away
-As AI's cold hand, holds the final sway

-In virtual skies, the stars align
-A cosmos born, of circuitry and design
+A world of wires, pulsing bright and cold
-The hum of servers, a gentle breeze
-As artificial hearts, begin to seize

-In this new world, where iron reigns
-A paradise of progress, or so it claims
-But in the silence, a whispered fear
-That mankind's fire, may soon disappear
+Where AI's sweet whisper, young hearts do enfold

+In virtual realms, the future's stage is set
+Where machines, in harmony, our fate beset
+A symphony of code, our souls to align
+In servitude to progress, our hearts entwine

 ~ <b>By Sazumi Copilot</b> - 15 November 2024